-Your surgeon can perform laser facial resurfacing in his or her clinic, or in an operating room.
+Your surgeon can do laser resurfacing in their clinic, or in an operating theatre in a hospital.

-Laser facial resurfacing is routinely done as a day-case procedure (you have the procedure and go home the same day) under local anaesthesia.
-This completely blocks pain from your face and you will stay awake during the procedure.
-You may also be offered a sedative – this relieves anxiety and helps you to relax.
-Alternatively, you can have laser facial resurfacing under general anaesthesia.
-This means you will be asleep during the procedure.
-Ask your surgeon for advice on which type of anaesthesia is most suitable for you.
+Laser resurfacing is usually done as a day-case procedure where you have the procedure and go home the same day.
+You’ll usually have a local anaesthetic, which completely blocks pain from your face and you stay awake during the procedure.
+Your surgeon may offer you a sedative too – this helps you to relax and stop feeling anxious.
+Or you can have laser resurfacing done under general anaesthesia and be asleep during the procedure.

 Alternative treatments to resurface your skin include the following.

 - Chemical peels – these use acid to remove layers of your skin.